ncatlab/nlab-content/pages/3846.md

 Consequently, if $\langle u + \alpha v, w \rangle = 0$ for all $w \in W$, we must have $u = 0$, and if $\langle u + \alpha v, \alpha x \rangle = 0$ for all $x \in W$, then $v = 0$.
 It follows that the form on $V$, when restricted to $W + \alpha W$, is nondegenerate.

 Now we want to show that the double $W + \alpha W$ is closed under multiplication, hence forms a composition subalgebra.
-It follows immediately from all this that $dim(V)$ is a power of 2, and in fact we will see later that the only possible dimensions are 1, 2, 4, and 8.
-Indeed, the structure of composition algebras is very tightly constrained.
+It follows immediately from all this that, starting from the trivial composition subalgebra $k \cdot e$ of dimension 1, $dim(V)$ must be a power of 2, and in fact we will see later that the only possible dimensions are 1, 2, 4, and 8.
+Indeed, the possible structures of composition algebras are very tightly constrained.

 +-- {: .un_prop}
 ######Proposition (Conjugation on the double)